How to set and use data collectors

 - You have not provided a correct trigger selector.
 (Some pages are based on a dynamic selector format, meaning that the selector changes with every page view, therefore, it can't be used to identify the trigger element.)

 - You have not provided a correct data source selector (perhaps caused by the dynamic structure as above).

 - You have mistakenly extracted the selector of the wrong element.
 When copying the selector, always make sure to look for which element is highlighted.
 It may be that only a part of the button is addressed, so the automation will work only for people who click in that specific area of the text.

 - Data from your source does not match the type of the attribute you chose; for example, you are trying to send "John" as the value of "last seen" attribute.

-- You use the same trigger for the action as a whole and for "Data collector".
-As explained above, you first need to trigger the action then trigger data extraction separately; for example: a correct way to do this is to set an automation trigger as "Page visit" and set the trigger for "Data collector" as "submit form button".
+- You use the same trigger for the action as a whole and "Data collector".
+As explained above, you first need to trigger the action then trigger data extraction separately.
+For example, a correct way to do this is to set an automation trigger as "Page visit" and set the trigger for "Data collector" as "submit form button".
 The wrong way would be to set the "submit form button" for both.